athankefalas/JET-PROUD-PaRallel-OUtlier-Detection-for-streams/README.md

 supported partitioning methods and all their supported outlier query types.

-Any testing of the included algorithms can be done directly from the predefined unit tests or by installing Jet PROUD via maven or gradle in a new project and manually define the desired tests.
+Any testing of the included algorithms can be done directly from the predefined unit tests or by installing Jet PROUD (via maven or gradle) in a new project and manually defining the desired tests.

 ## 	:link: References